Lobster Bisque 101: How To Buy, Cook, And Enjoy Bisque

 Etymologically, the word bisque suggests a connection to Vizcaya, a Spanish province that borders the Bay of Biscay.
 The Bay of Biscay borders the western regions of Spain and France and is, not so coincidentally, full of shellfish.

-The term is also likely referring to the way the lobsters are ‘bis cuites’ or cooked twice during the soup making process.
-They are sautéed lightly first within their shells, simmered in wine mixed with other aromatic ingredients, and then strained.
-Next the cream is added and voila, a delicious bisque!
+The term is also likely referring to the way the lobsters are ‘bis cuites’ or cooked twice during the soup-making process.
+They are lightly sautéed in their shells, simmered in a wine mixture with other aromatic ingredients, and then strained.
+Next, the cream is added, and voila, a delicious bisque!
 Some historians have deemed the original version of lobster bisque a fisherman’s food, due to the use of crushed shells.
-It was designed to get every last bit of flavor out of the crustacean so that nothing was wasted.
+It was designed to extract every last bit of flavor from the crustacean so nothing was wasted.

 Also Read: Lobster Prices: How Much Does Lobster Really Cost?

-Interestingly enough, the word bisque had an entirely different culinary meaning in 16th century France.
-It used to indicate a game bird, such as quail, that was pureed into a soup and served in high societal settings.
+Interestingly enough, the word bisque had an entirely different culinary meaning in 16th-century France.
+It used to refer to a game bird, such as quail, that was pureed into a soup and served in high-end settings.
 The recipe evolved during its immigration to America when crustaceans were substituted as the primary ingredient.
-In the 17th century, a version of bisque came into existence that is more similar to the modern day soup using the crushed shells of the crustacean.
+In the 17th century, a version of bisque came into existence that is more similar to the modern-day soup, using the crushed shells of the crustacean.

-Back then it was a thicker mixture known as pottage, and the main ingredient was crayfish (aka the American rock lobster) rather than your typical lobster.
-Lobsters and crustaceans were over abundant in the New England region and thus were more frequently thought of as a lower-class food.
+Back then, it was a thicker mixture known as pottage, and the main ingredient was crayfish (aka the American rock lobster) rather than your typical lobster.
+Lobsters and other crustaceans were overabundant in New England and were therefore more commonly regarded as a lower-class food.
 Only later did lobster and lobster bisque gain the culinary status they have today.

 How Modern Lobster Bisque Has Evolved in America

-Many modern versions of bisque often served at steakhouses contain very little lobster, and are completed with some brandy, sherry and cognac.
-In some places the recipe for lobster bisque is more like a broth and the lobster takes the form of a dumpling.
+Many modern versions of bisque served at steakhouses contain very little lobster and are finished with brandy, sherry, and cognac.
+In some places, the recipe for lobster bisque is more like a broth, and the lobster takes the form of a dumpling.
 In other regions, lobster bisque is served with zucchini and julienne carrots!

 Also Read: Just add Booze to the Lobster Pot: Cooking with Wine, Beer and Spirits